Koromix/rygel/web/rekkord.org/pages/protect.md

 RetainDuration = 30d # 30 days

 [S3]
-LockMode = GOVERNANCE # Optional (defaults to GOVERNANCE if not set)
+LockMode = GOVERNANCE # Optional, defaults to GOVERNANCE if not set.
 ```

 With this setting, new blobs will be retained automatically when `rekkord save` runs.

 However, **existing object locks are not extended** when snapshots are created.
 You need to run periodic scans with `rekkord scan` from a dedicated machine.
 After the repository has been checked, this command will extend the locks of objects that are used by existing snapshots.

-> [!NOTE]
+> [!IMPORTANT]
 > It is essential to run periodic scans to detect errors and corrupted blobs, even if you choose to not use object locks!
 >
 > Please consult the [relevant documentation](maintenance#periodic-scans) for more information.

 # Fine-grained S3 bucket policy ^ S3 permissions

-The repository format is specifically designed to support the creation of snapshots without ever reading existing blobs.
-You should use a restictive S3 policy, especially for S3 keys used to create snapshots (except for the repository configuration inside the `rekkord` root object).
+The repository format is specifically designed to support the creation of snapshots without ever reading existing blobs (except for the repository configuration inside the `rekkord` root object).

+Follow the instructions below to set up your S3 bucket policy, especially for S3 keys used to create snapshots.

 ### Required permissions

 #### Create snapshots

 When Rekkord opens a repository to create a snapshot, it reads some config information from the `rekkord` object at the root of the repository.
 After that, `rekkord save` never reads any other blob.
-All it needs to is create new S3 objects, for blobs and tags.
+All it ever needs is to create new S3 objects, for blobs and tags.

 To create snapshots, Rekkord needs to access the following objects: